kiransridhar/pickitup/README.md

 - Has the capability for image uploading, users can upload images of the games
 - Guests have almost the same rights as users except they can't post a new game.
 - Integrated google maps API to allow visitors to view locations of games.
-- Users can delete and update details of the game
+- Users can update or delete details of the game they made.